BU9D4DDY/Web_Penetration_Testing/Reconnaissance/ReadMe.md

 Another way of finding IP addresses in scope is by looking at autonomous systems, which are routable networks within the public internet.
 Autonomous system numbers (ASNs) identify the owners of these networks.
 By checking if two IP addresses share an ASN, you can determine whether the IPs belong to the same owner

-To figure out if a company owns a dedicated IP range, run several IP-toASN translations to see if the IP addresses map to a single ASN.
+To figure out if a company owns a dedicated IP range, run several IP-to-ASN translations to see if the IP addresses map to a single ASN.
 If many addresses within a range belong to the same ASN, the organization might have a dedicated IP range.
 From the following output, we can deduce that any IP within the 157.240.2.21 to 157.240.2.34 range probably belongs to Facebook:

 ![image-20211208153247097](../_resources/image-20211208153247097.png)